-The following lists give the EFI firmware versions supported in the last Mojave update 10.14.1, and following installation of the High Sierra Security Update 2018-002 or Sierra Security Update 2019-007 released on 10 December 2019.
+The following lists give the EFI firmware versions supported in the latest Mojave 10.14.6 Security Update 2019-002 amd High Sierra Security Update 2019-007 released on 10 December 2019.
 If you are running an earlier version of macOS, such as El Capitan, then you should refer to the previous version of this list instead.
 If your Mac is running Catalina, then it should be using new EFI firmware as detailed here.

 That displayed in System Information uses five decimal numbers separated by dots, e.g